Meadow, cows, cricket for Olympic opening ceremony

 Expected to draw a television audience of more than a billion people, the ceremony will start at 9 p.m. local time and is due to end at around midnight.

-Boyle acknowledged that it would be hard to keep proceedings on schedule, particularly with a procession of some 10,500 athletes keen to savor their place in history.
+Boyle acknowledged that it would be hard to keep proceedings on schedule, particularly with a procession of some 10,500 athletes keen to savour their place in history.

 “We have got all these devices like the tempo of the music ... which will encourage them to move at a good rapid pace around the stadium so that we can all be in our beds before daylight,” he joked.